ubco-W2022T1-cosc301/project-group19/final_report_group19.md

 #### Average Estimated Completion Rate = 85.5%
 ![Figure 1_1](https://github.com/ubco-W2022T1-cosc301/project-group19/blob/main/images/APFig1_1.png)

 Figure 1 plots school districts with population above 100,000 and their respective average estimated completion rates.
 The average estimated completion rate for population group 1 is 85.5%, the highest of all four population groups.
+Most of the school districts have exceptional completion rates, rangin from 78% to 92%.
+It is interesting to note that only one of the school districts in this group has a completion rate lower than 80% (Nanaimo-Ladysmith).

 ### Figure 1.2 - Population Group 2: 50,000 - 99,999
 #### Average Estimated Completion Rate = 80.18%
 ![Figure 1_2](https://github.com/ubco-W2022T1-cosc301/project-group19/blob/main/images/APFig1_2.png)

 Figure 2 plots school districts with population between 50,000 and 99,999 and their respective average estimated completion rates.
 The average estimated completion rate for population group 2 is 80.18%.
+Most of the school districts in this population group have completion rates around the high 70s.
+At the bottom of this group, with a population size of 51,268, West Vancouver has the highest completion rate of all of the school districts in BC, 98%.
+Although my analysis does not dive into the reason for this outlier, I hypothesize that it could be related to the higher income/wealth in that school district.

 ### Figure 1.3 - Population Group 3: 25,000 - 49,999
 #### Average Estimated Completion Rate = 79.55%
 ![Figure 1_3](https://github.com/ubco-W2022T1-cosc301/project-group19/blob/main/images/APFig1_3.png)

-Figure 2 plots school districts with population between 50,000 and 99,999 and their respective average estimated completion rates.
-The average estimated completion rate for population group 2 is 80.18%.
+Figure 3 plots school districts with population between 50,000 and 99,999 and their respective average estimated completion rates.
+The average estimated completion rate for population group 3 is 79.55%, slightly lower than that of population group 2.

 ### Figure 1.4 - Population Group 4: < 25,000
 #### Average Estimated Completion Rate = 72.35%
 ![Figure 1_4](https://github.com/ubco-W2022T1-cosc301/project-group19/blob/main/images/APFig1_4.png)

-Figure 1 plots school districts with population below 25,000 and their respective average estimated completion rates.
-The average estimated completion rate for population group 2 is 72.35%, the lowest of all four population groups.
+Figure 4 plots school districts with population below 25,000 and their respective average estimated completion rates.
+The average estimated completion rate for population group 4 is 72.35%, the lowest of all four population groups.
+The completion rates in this population group range from 52%-87%.
+It is interesting to note that the two lowest completion rates of all school districts, 52% and 58% also have the smallest population sizes, Nisga'a and Stikine, respectively.

 By comparing all four of these figures, it is clear that there exists a positive relationship between population size of the school district and its completion rate.
-The higher the population, the better chance to have higher completion rates and vice versa.
+On average, the higher the population, the better chance to have higher completion rates and vice versa.

 ![Figure 2](https://github.com/ubco-W2022T1-cosc301/project-group19/blob/main/images/APFig2.jpeg)